 We are always looking for the perfect fit.
-We try on clothes before we buy them because clothes that fit, look better.
+Typically, we try clothes before we buy them because clothes that fit, look better.
 We pay to get rings resized.
-We even look for fit in our relationships; most of us like to build relationships with people who are compatible with us in some way.
+Most of us even look for fit in our relationships; most of us like to build relationships with people who are compatible with us in some way.
 Since we take such care to find the perfect fit in other parts of our lives, shouldn’t we take the same approach in hiring to make sure candidates fit open positions?
 Absolutely, and we can do that through a job fit assessment.

 Job fit assessment is about more than just finding someone who has the necessary technical skills to do the job.
 A lack of technical skills is rarely the primary reason someone fails at a job.
 Job fit assessment encompasses skills as well as a person’s reasoning ability, behavioral traits, and interests.
 Even when you identify an employee that may seem suitable for a particular job, interests and reasoning skills can change over time.
 This means another available job at your company could be the right move for an employee who no longer fits his or her current position.